EdulaneDotCo/Mastering-Express.js/README.md

    1. Design and implement RESTful APIs with a focus on scalability and maintainability.
    1. Use tools like Postman or Swagger for API testing and documentation.
    1. Handle API versioning and backward compatibility.
-   1. **Real-Time Project:** Build and document a comprehensive RESTful API for a specific use case.
+   1. **Applied Project:** Build and document a comprehensive RESTful API for a specific use case.
 1. **Best Practices:** Follow RESTful design principles, document APIs thoroughly, and ensure versioning and backward compatibility.
 1. **Practice Exercises:** Build and test various RESTful API endpoints.
 1. **LeetCode/HackerRank:** API design and consumption challenges.